Gibbs measures for geodesic flow on CAT(-1) spaces: The Gibbs property

 \end{definition}

-\begin{proposition}[Gibbs currents satisfy the Gibbs property] Suppose $\lambda$ is the Gibbs current associated to a pair of quasi-conformal measures $(\mu,\mu^\iota)$ for $(\varphi,\varphi\circ\iota)$ of exponent $\sigma$.
-Then $\lambda$ satisfies the Gibbs property for $\varphi$ with constant $\sigma$. \end{proposition} To prove this proposition, we need a few lemmas.
-We will need to work with a definition of a \emph{shadow of a set $U\subseteq X$ as seen from $x \in X$}, given by
+\begin{proposition}[Gibbs currents satisfy the Gibbs property] Suppose that $\lambda$ is a Gibbs current for $\varphi$ of exponent $\sigma \in \RR$.
+Then $\lambda$ satisfies the Gibbs property for $\varphi$ with exponent $\sigma$. \end{proposition} We establish a series of lemmas to build up a proof of this proposition.
+We define the \emph{shadow of a set $U\subseteq X$ as seen from $x \in X$} to be